 The main regional town is Fethiye, a 60 minute drive west from Kalkan.
 There is a frequent bus service from Kalkan.

 Fethiye has a much larger harbour and many shops, bars and restaurants.
 In addition it has a fish market where you can go and buy fresh fish and sea food and take it to one of the many ajoining restaurants and have it cooked there and then for lunch or dinner.

 The Greek island of Meis (Castellorizo) is a 30 minute boat ride from the harbour at Kas and is a pleasant day trip.

 The island has an interesting history.
 There is a charming harbour with a warren of alleys and houses behind the waterfront shops and restaurants.
 There are a number of churches, dedicated to a variety of St Georges.

-The boats run daily from Kas at a cost of 20 Euros (40 YTL) per person.
+The boats run daily from Kas at a cost of 33 Euros per adult or 20 Euro per child.
 Being a Greek Island the only currency accepted on Meis is the Euro, which can be obtained from the cash machines at banks in Kalkan.
-I would not risk the cash machine on Meis as it is tempremental and kept my card, which then involved a certain amount of hassle to get it back.
+I would not risk the cash machine on Meis as it is temperamental.
 You can also purchase bacon and pork chops from one of the small shops on the harbour and there is a small duty free shop.

 Remember your passport.

 Ancient Historical Sites